VartikaaJoshi/BlueBikes-Analysis-and-Prediction/README.md

 Role of Big Data:
 Big data aids in comprehending user behaviors and usage patterns, enabling effective demand forecasting and resource planning.
 It powers predictive modeling to anticipate demand and facilitates service improvement strategies by identifying high-traffic stations and popular ride times.

-## 01
-Recommendations

 ## EXPLORATORY DATA ANALYSIS
-01

 Dataset Entries:
 The dataset comprises 1,048,575 rows and 14 columns

-Data Quality:
+Data Quality: Addressing the following
 Missing Data
-      The "postal code" column has a significant number of missing values, specifically 110,793 entries.
-      However, the rest of the dataset columns do not have any missing values.
 Duplications
-       Dataset does not contain any duplicate rows, ensuring the uniqueness of each observation.
 Outliers and Suspicious Data
-       The "tripduration" column exhibits numerous outliers, indicating the presence of unusually long or short trips compared to the majority of rides.

 Average trip duration for subscribers and customers